mayabenowitz/Origins/README.md

 Quite the opposite.

-**The machine handles the tedious invisible regulation of a complex evolving ecosystem.**
+**The Solarpunk home has become a living metamaterial with AI as its nervous system, handling the tedious invisible regulation of a complex evolving ecosystem.**

 **Humans get the sensual part back.**